oneapi-src/oneDNN/doc/primitives/rnn.md

 2. **GPU**
     - No support for GRU
-    - No support for Peephole LSTM
+    - No support for Peephole LSTM and Projection LSTM

 ## Examples